hetima/ComfyUI-SingleLinePicker/README.md

 The "Get Lora List" item is added to the node's context menu.
 Selecting this retrieves a list of installed LoRA files and displays them.
 You can output directly to the SLP Lora Loader described later.

+The "Upload File..." item is added to the node's context menu.
+Selecting this allows you to configure settings from a local file.
+Supported file types include `.csv`, `.tsv`, and `.txt`. `.csv` and `.tsv` files are processed by interpreting the first column as display text and the second column as output text (It is treated as a Section Mode described later.).

 **Dictionary Mode**: Entering `#dict` on the first line of text causes subsequent lines to be interpreted as “Display Text: Output Text” separated by colon.
 This allows you to grasp long contents with concise titles.

 Example: